CodeCloudMe/privart2/README.md

-Gathsy Beta
+PrivaRt Beta
 ========

 SUMMARY:
 --------
-Gathsy is a fork of CloudBnB (https://github.com/jonathan-potter/cloudbnb).
+PrivaRt is a fork of Gathsy and CloudBnB (https://github.com/jonathan-potter/cloudbnb).
 Backed by Rails, it replicates many of the core user-facing features of Airbnb (but for event spaces).

 More README coming soon.